-In Our scenario, a client can negotiate or discuss over the topic media type with the server, meaning a client can ask the server to send the format of any resource in which he is interested in.
-For example one client can be interested in JPEG format of an Image while the other client may be interested in PNG format of the same image.
+In Our scenario, a client can negotiate or discuss the topic media type with the server, meaning a client can ask the server to send the format of any resource in which he is interested.
+For example, one client can be interested in the JPEG format of an Image while the other client may be interested in the PNG format of the same image.

 How Client Negotiate for desired Media Type with server

 The client is free to specify the desired media type in the accept header under the request header.
-Obviously we have to use third party tool like fiddler or Postman to specify the media type in the accept header.
-If we request from browser, then the default media type is always text/html.
-And I have already explained that web API is only capable of formatting the response into either JSON or XML, by default XML formatter becomes primary formatter in such scenario . so we will always get XML representation back if request is made through browser.
+Obviously, we have to use a third-party tool like fiddler or Postman to specify the media type in the accept header.
+If we request from the browser, then the default media type is always text/html.
+And I have already explained that web API is only capable of formatting the response into either JSON or XML, by default XML formatter becomes the primary formatter in such scenario. so we will always get XML representation back if the request is made through the browser.

 A client can also specify multiple values in the accept header.
-In such case, the server picks the first formatter which is a JSON formatter and formats the data in JSON.
+In such a case, the server picks the first formatter that is the JSON Formatter, and formats the data in JSON.

 Client can also specify quality factor which lies between 0 to 1.
 In the example below, xml has higher quality factor than json, so the server uses XML formatter and formats the data in XML.